-The hints for use with joins, outer joins, unidirectional joins, relational and non-relational join query planning are described in Section 5.12.5, "Hints Related to Joins".
+Further hints, also related to query planning, for use with joins, outer joins, unidirectional joins, relational and non-relational joins are described in Section 5.12.5, "Hints Related to Joins".

-The hint for use with group by to specify how state for groups is reclaimed is described in Section 5.6.2.1, "Hints Pertaining to Group-By" and Section 12.3.2, "Grouped Data Window (std:groupwin)".
+The hint for use with group by to specify how state for groups is reclaimed is described in Section 5.6.2.1, "Hints Pertaining to Group-By" and Section 13.3.2, "Grouped Data Window (std:groupwin)".